In the period around WW I, Pilsner Urquell still had many 1800s production characteristics.

 - use of open coolers vs. a refrigeration system to chill hot wort

-- fermentation in small vessels, below grade in sandstone caverns
+- fermentation in small vessels in sandstone caverns

 - lagering, also underground, in wood vessels for three to four months

-- re-pitching of lagering casks after each emptying (I discussed the contribution of the incense-like pitch earlier)
+- re-pitching of lagering casks after each emptying (I discussed the contribution of an incense-like pitch earlier)

 - shipment primarily in “packages”, meaning here wood casks